Annual company settlement Denmark

 Owners of Danish companies are required to pay 22 per cent corporation tax (CIT).
 However, if the annual turnover exceeds DKK 50,000, the amount of this tax increases to 25 per cent.

 Income tax on Danish companies applies to their total income (including income from property and capital).
 Company owners receive a tax declaration form (Selvangivelse) from SKAT.
 They are required to complete it given all allowances and deductions and then submit it via the website www.skat.dk.
 They must make it by 1 July.
 Failure to submit the return on time may result in financial penalties (up to DKK 2,500).
+The standard rate for corporate income tax is 25 percent, with an extra 6 percent surcharge added to the tax payable, resulting in a total corporate tax rate of 26.5 percent.

 General Partnership (Interesselskab - I/S)